Vivekananda Rock Memorial: Shripada Mandapam

 Both the Mandapams are so designed that the vision of Vivekananda in the statue would be seen direct towards the Shripadam.
 There is also Sri Padaparai Mandapam which is a shrine erected at the spot where the footprint of the Virgin Goddess is seen on the rock.

-The statue of Swami Vivekananda was sculpted by Narayanrao Sonavadekar, a sculptor and a professor at the J. J. School of Arts, Mumbai.
+The statue of Swami Vivekananda was sculpted by Naraya Sonavadekar, a sculptor and a professor at the J. J. School of Arts, Mumbai.